SkylineCommunications/dataminer-docs/connector-help/connector_help/Enensys ASI Guard.md

 In order to enable alarm monitoring in DataMiner's Alarm Console, the parameter **Severity Current Alarm** must be monitored in the alarm template (the default values are recommended).

-The severity of the generated alarms for the various types of errors can be configured in the **Alarm Configuration Table**,which can be accessed by clicking the page button **Alarm Configurations.** on the **Alarms** page of the element.
+The severity of the generated alarms for the various types of errors can be configured in the **Alarm Configuration Table**, which can be accessed by clicking the page button **Alarm Configurations.** on the **Alarms** page of the element.

 ## Usage